Setting limits on blazar-boosted dark matter with xenon-based detectors: Introduction

 If DM interacts with ordinary matter, the jet may accelerate particles of the host galaxy DM halo.
 This process can generate a flux of DM particles along the jet's axis.
 These blazar-boosted dark matter (BBDM) particles can reach Earth with energies orders of magnitude higher than typical local halo DM particles.

-This paper is organized as follows: in Sec.~\ref{sec:model}, we present the selection criteria for the blazar as a boosted-DM source and model both its jet physics and the DM profile of the host galaxy.
+This paper is organized as follows: in Section~\ref{sec:model}, we present the selection criteria for the blazar as a boosted-DM source and model both its jet physics and the DM profile of the host galaxy.
 In Sec.~\ref{sec:source_to_detector}, we calculate the BBDM flux, including the DM upscattering mechanism within the jet and Earth attenuation effects.
-Sec.~\ref{sec:detector} describes the nuclear recoil interactions in liquid xenon detectors, essentially computing the recoil spectra.
+Section~\ref{sec:detector} describes the nuclear recoil interactions in liquid xenon detectors, essentially computing the recoil spectra.
 In Sec.~\ref{sec:methods_limits}, we detail our approach for setting constraints on blazar-boosted dark matter using publicly available data from the XENON1T and LZ detectors.
-Sec.~\ref{sec:conclusion} presents our conclusions.
+Section~\ref{sec:conclusion} presents our conclusions.